hammerjs/hammer.js/README.md

 ####Register gestures####
 When an gesture is added to the `Hammer.gestures` object, it is auto registered at the setup of the first Hammer instance.
-You can also call `Hammer.gesture.register` manually and pass your gesture object as a param
+You can also call `Hammer.detection.register` manually and pass your gesture object as a param